How to import CSV files into Google Sheets using Apps Script

 Now try importing a CSV file from a URL.
 Your script will insert a new sheet in your spreadsheet with the contents of the CSV file.

-Screenshot of the sheet where the CSV file
+Screenshot of the sheet where the CSV file's contents were successfully imported.

 That's it!
 You've successfully written a script to import CSV files from a URL or from Google Drive.